Indiana Hoosiers football

 The Indiana Hoosiers football program represents Indiana University Bloomington in NCAA Division I Football Bowl Subdivision college football (FBS) and in the Big Ten Conference.
-The Hoosiers have played their home games at Memorial Stadium since 1960.
-The team has won the Big Ten Championship twice, once in 1945 and again in 1967.
-The Hoosiers have appeared in 12 bowl games, including the 1968 Rose Bowl.
-In 2024 they made the College Football Playoff.
+The Hoosiers have played their home games at Memorial Stadium in Bloomington, Indiana, since 1960.

+The Hoosiers have won the Big Ten Championship three times, doing it first in 1945, again in 1967, and most recently in 2025.
+Indiana has appeared in 17 bowl games, including the 1968 and 2026 Rose Bowl games.
+Long considered one of the weaker power-conference programs in the conference and the country, with the second-worst win percentage of any power conference school as of 2026, (Note: The only Power 5 school with a worse win percentage than Indiana is Wake Forest University, whose all-time record of puts them only one game behind Indiana.)
+Indiana has shifted its fortunes in recent years, having reached the College Football Playoff in the 2024 and 2025 seasons, the latter of which included the Hoosiers' second-ever undefeated regular season and first national championship in program history.
 Six Indiana players have been inducted into the College Football Hall of Fame, including Zora Clevenger, Bill Ingram, Pete Pihos, George Taliaferro, John Tavener, and Anthony Thompson, who was also National Player of the Year in 1989.
 The Hoosiers are currently led by head coach Curt Cignetti.

 History

 Early history (1887–1957)

 In the fall of 1884 the Indiana student newspaper made its first reference to football by reporting that a team was being organized.
-The following year, in 1885, a Yale graduate, professor Arthur B. Woodford, came to Indiana to teach political and social science and during the next year he introduced football to the school.
+In 1885 (a year later), a Yale graduate, professor Arthur B. Woodford, came to Indiana to teach political and social science and during 1886 he introduced football to the school.
+Indiana played one game in 1886, a 14–8 loss to Butler on October 30.
 Woodford coached the Hoosiers from 1887 to 1888.
 In the only documented game of the 1889 season, Indiana lost to Wabash College, 40–2.
-Evan Wollen led the Hoosiers to an 0–1 record.
+Evans Woollen coached the Hoosiers and the team had an 0–1 record.